Maxima over random time intervals for heavy-tailed compound renewal and L\'evy processes: Introduction and main results

-(ii) any random time $\tau$ that does not depend on the process $X$.
+(ii) any random time $\tau$ that does not depend on the process $X$.\\ Notice that, for a non-deterministic process $X$, a stopping time $\tau$ does not depend on $X$ if and only if $\tau$ is a constant time.
+More examples and comments related to Definition \ref{indinc} are given in Section \ref{sec:examples}.

+While Definition \ref{indinc} works well for L\'evy processes, it is not so for compound renewal processes, in general.
+For example, if we follow Definition \ref{indinc}, then a constant $\tau=c$, while being independent of any process, appears to depend on the future increments of a compound renewal process if the process in not compound Poisson.
+Indeed, the time after $c$ to the next jump (i.e. the overshot of the underlying renewal process at time $c$) does depend on $\sigma\{X_s,\ s\le c,\ \I\{\tau\le c\}\}=\sigma\{X_s,\ s\le c\}$.
+Having this observation in mind, we introduce another notion of `independence of the future', that is with respect to a sequence of (random) embedded epochs.

-We need also another notion of `independence of the future', that is with respect to a sequence of (random) embedded epochs. \begin{definition} Given an increasing sequence of random times $T_n$, we say that $\tau$ is {\it independent of the future increments of $X$ with respect to} $\{T_n\}$ if the following condition holds: for all $n\ge 1$, the two $\sigma$-algebras
+\begin{definition} Given an increasing sequence of random times $T_n$, we say that $\tau\in[0,\infty]$ is {\it independent of the future increments of $X$ with respect to} $\{T_n\}$ if the following condition holds: for all $n\ge 1$, the two $\sigma$-algebras

 \end{definition}

 Below are two important examples of stochastic processes we are mainly interested in.

 \begin{Example} \rm Let $X$ be a {\it compound renewal process with linear component},